 Essential tips for overcoming performance anxiety

-Use them faithfully and you'll go from knee-knockingly terrified to able.
+Use them faithfully and you'll go from knee-knockingly terrified to, Yes, I can!

-To start, get the adrenalin flowing in your body working for you by sidestepping into systematic planning.
+To start, get the adrenaline flowing in your body working for you by side stepping into systematic planning.

 This way, when and if it does peak, it will have a well rehearsed pathway to run down.
 You will have that nervous anxiety under control and contained.

 Control begins with finding out as much as you can about the event and what is expected of you.